SEGNIDIMOHAMED/SEGNIDIMOHAMED.github.io/_projects/SolveRR.md

 mathjax: true
 ---

-Alternative title: How to spend a few hours over the holidays sitting at your computer.
+Alternative title: How to spend a few hours over the holidays sitting at a computer.

 A few years ago a [friend](https://sites.google.com/site/rsaoumaedu/) of mine sent me a puzzle called Raging Rapids.